Joyce-Peng-GitHub/Notes/大一上/英语/Intercultural English Communication/ICEC.md

 ### Hierarchical and Egalitarian Cultures

-To *subject to criticism*: to be the recipient of outside criticism.
+To *be subject to criticism*: to be the recipient of outside criticism.

 To *be one of the guys*: to be accepted by a social group; to act or be the same as the other members.